basscss/basscss/docs/src/docs/guides/layout/index.md

----
----

 <p class="h3">
   Creating page layouts in Basscss is incredibly fast and flexible.
   This guide will walk you through common layout patterns to create an entire page with a basic information hierarchy.
-  To see what’s in this guide, check out the
-  <a href="/docs/guides/layout/demo">demo</a>
-  before you start, or just jump right in.
 </p>